 Through Burke, Bill met Brother Clyde Gustafson, a shoe repairman, who was also interested in studying the gospel.
-Brother Clyde introduced him to Brother Elden, Brother Charles and Brother Marion Brown.
-Brother Charles organized cottage meetings at different homes to discuss the gospel.
+Clyde introduced him to Brother Elden, Brother Charles and Brother Marion Brown.
+Charles Kingston organized cottage meetings at different homes to discuss the gospel.
 Brother Burke, Brother Perry, Brother Ammon Neilsen, Brother Burton Dye, and their families would come.
 They talked about perfecting themselves and following God’s laws.
 All of them seemed to be searching for a better way to live their lives.
 They wanted to unite together to live economic communalism where everyone lived “United Order”.
 The meetings would go far into the night nearly every night.
-When Bill met Brother Charles, he invited him to hold a meeting at his home.
-Bill invited Minnie White to come to that meeting.
+When Bill met Charles, he invited him to hold a meeting at his home.
+Bill also invited Minnie White to come to that meeting.

 In early June 1935, Bill and his family moved to Bountiful, Utah where he joined the Co-op.
 Bill was one of the men that went on what is known in the Co-op as the "Teton trip".
 They left on June 19 and were gone for about 10 days.

-As harvest time approached, Bill and Brother Burke went back to Idaho to take care of the farm up there.
+As harvest time approached, Bill and Burke Frandsen went back to Idaho to take care of the farm up there.
 Burke and Bill moved their families into Burke's mother's house in Kimball.
 Burke's mother had moved in with her daughter Blenda and her husband Ernie Ekstrom across the railroad tracks.

 When Bill and his family moved away from Basalt, Minnie White was really concerned.
 No one knew what had happened to them as they hadn’t told anyone where they were going.
 She had felt so strong that he was her link to being able to live United Order and she didn’t know what she was going to do.
 She really felt lost.